-- 1 Sec.
-3. Section six hundred seventy-four point seven (647.7), - 2 Code 1979, is amended to read as follows: - 3 674.7 COPY TO STATE DEPARTMENT.
-When the court grants a - 4 decree of change of name, the clerk of the court shall mail-a - 5 certified-copy-to-the-state-registrar-of-vital-statistics-of - 6 the-state-department-of-health-and furnish the petitioner with - 7 a certified copy of the decree and mail an abstract of a decree - 8 requiring a name change to be reflected on a birth certificate - 9 to the state registrar of vital statistics of the state depart- - 10 ment of health on a form provided by the state registrar.
+1 Sec.
+3. Section 674.7, Code 19, is amended to read as 2 follows:

+3 674.7 COPY TO STATE DEPARTMENT.
+When the court grants a 4 decree of change of name, the clerk of the court shall mail-a 5 certified-copy-to-the-state-registrar-of--vital--statistics--of 6 the--state-department-of-health-and furnish the petitioner with 7 a certified copy of the decree and mail an abstract of a decree 8 requiring a name change to be reflected on a birth certificate 9 to the state registrar of vital statistics of the state depart-10 ment of health on a form provided by the state registrar.